Understanding the Threat of Invasive Insect Pests

 The field tour will provide a unique opportunity for participants to gain a firsthand look at key strategies and innovative techniques being employed to slow the spread of EAB and protect vital resources.

-Led by ODA, Metro, and CWS, this field tour will:
+Led by ODF, ODA, Metro, and CWS, this field tour will:

 • Provide an overview of Emerald Ash Borer (EAB).